 Circling back to the “long game” of life, let’s all take a page from the Harvard Study and surround ourselves with people who feel like sunlight.
 By nurturing our high-quality connections, we get to experience the health promoting, life-affirming, psychologically liberating, spiritually fueling, priceless moments of relational energy that, in the end, inspire the greatest story of all: a life well-lived and a multi-generational legacy of health and happiness fueled by Vitamin C (CONNECTION) and Vitamin L (LOVE).

-Who are the people (and animals!) in your Sunlight Tribe?
+Who are your Sunlight People (and Animals!!)?
 Spend a few minutes planning the days ahead, schedule a “Mweeting” or two, and fill your emotional gas tank with “human being” rather than “human doing.”
 We look forward to next week’s article, the last in our Back to Basics series, which will celebrate and integrate the learning journey we’ve undertaken together.
 Until then, be well!

 More from Turnaround on this topic:

 - Back to Basics: The Recipe for Reducing Stress and Boosting Health

 - Back to Basics: Mother Nature’s Magic Pill